 ⏲️ Baking time

-- Bake in a preheated oven for 12-14 minutes or under light golden brown (as shown in photos)
+- Bake in a preheated oven for 12-14 minutes or until light golden brown (as shown in photos)

 - Cool for 5 minutes, then gently pull out skewer.